kalleth/ps2_census/README.md

 Ps2Census
 =========
-A ruby wrapper for the Planetside 2 Census API
+A ruby wrapper for the Planetside 2 Census API.
+Does not yet support Service ID's.

 IN DEVELOPMENT
 ==============